MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 You can use System Center 2016 - Virtual Machine Manager (VMM) to manage hosts and virtual machines running Nano server.

 - Bare metal deployment of Nano Server-based hosts and clusters (both compute and storage) You can now configure bare metal machines as Nano Server-based hosts, compute clusters, and storage clusters (both dis-aggregated and hyper-converged) using VMM.
-For details regarding bare-metal deployment see [Provision a Hyper-V host or cluster from bare metal computers](manage-compute-bare-metal-hyper-v).
+For details regarding bare-metal deployment see [Provision a Hyper-V host or cluster from bare metal computers](../manage-compute-bare-metal-hyper-v).

 - Management of Nano Server-based hosts and clusters (both compute and storage) Along with bare metal deployment, you can also add and manage existing Nano Server-based standalone hosts, compute clusters, and storage clusters (both dis-aggregated and hyper-converged) using VMM.
-For more details, see [Add Windows servers as Hyper-V hosts or clusters in the VMM compute fabric](manage-compute-add-existing-servers).
+For more details, see [Add Windows servers as Hyper-V hosts or clusters in the VMM compute fabric](../manage-compute-add-existing-servers).

 ## Before you start

 VMM supports full lifecycle management of Nano Server-based VMs, including shielded VMs.
 However, note the following:

-- Creation of the Nano Server VHD(X) needs to be done outside of VMM, details regarding same can be found below in the 'Prepare a Nano server virtual hard disk' section.
+- Creation of the Nano Server VHD(X) needs to be done outside of VMM, details on how to create the VHD(X) can be found below in the 'Prepare a Nano server virtual hard disk' section of this article.
-- You can't create a VM template using a Nano Server VM in the VMM fabric.
+- You can't create a VM template from a Nano Server VM in VMM.
 As a workaround, create a VM template from scratch using a Nano Server virtual hard disk.
-- There are some known issues when joining a Nano Server VM to a domain.
+- There are some known issues when joining a Nano Server-based virtual machine (VM) to a domain.
 If you try to join the VM to a domain by specifying customization details in a VM template, the domain information is ignored by VMM.
 The VM is deployed, but doesn't join the domain.
-As a workload, deploy the VM and then join it to a domain.
+As a workaround, deploy the VM and then join it to a domain.
 [Learn more](https://technet.microsoft.com/windows-server-docs/compute/nano-server/getting-started-with-nano-server).
+Note that domain joining of a physical machine during bare metal deployment works fine.

 ## Prepare a Nano server virtual hard disk